-NOTE: True Hot Swap applies to premium devices only.
+NOTE: Battery True Hot Swap is available on TC53/TC58 Premium devices only.

 To perform a True Hot Swap:

 - 1. If a hand strap is attached, remove the hand strap. - 2.
 Press the two battery latches down.

 CAUTION: Do not attempt to insert fingers under the latches when pulling on the battery.
 Damage to the latches may occur.